enkidevs/curriculum/Python/Decorators/functools-wraps.md

 ---
 ## Content

 As useful as decorators can be, they prove hard to debug.
-One important reason for that is the wrapping mechanism: the decorator overrides the wrapped function's properties, such as the name or the documentation (*docstrings*).
+One important reason for that is the wrapping mechanism: the decorator overrides the wrapped function's properties, such as the name or the documentation (*docstrings*[1]).

 For example, for the code below:
 ```python